-I use some of PRTG’s Web Server (HTTP) sensors.
-I am not sure if I have to configure the sensors to show a determinate sensor status when receiving a determinate HTTP status code.
+I use some of the Web Server (HTTP) sensors of PRTG.
+I am not sure if I have to configure the sensors to show a certain sensor status when receiving a certain HTTP status code.
 Is there a rule for that?

 How a PRTG HTTP Sensor Reacts to HTTP Status Codes

 HTTP sensors show their status depending on the HTTP status codes that they receive.

 By default, the sensor states are the following:

 Note: Except for status code 200, the REST Custom sensor defines all other 2xx states as a Down status.